DavidFiske/visible-minority-population-distribution-calgary/README.md

 - All files are required.

-## Potential Issues
+## Potential Improvements
-- This version is not designed to be responsive.
+- Responsive Web Design:
+     - The menu should collapse when the screen size gets smaller

 ## Credits